Canine massage

 Canine massage is a branch of massage therapy that promotes health in dogs.
-Specifically, canine massage therapy is a form of alternative therapy the benefits of which may include relaxation, increased oxygenation, relief from pain, improved joint flexibility, as well as miscellaneous benefits to the immune system.
+Specifically, canine massage therapy is a form of alternative therapy, the benefits of which may include relaxation, increased oxygenation, relief from pain, improved joint flexibility, and miscellaneous benefits to the immune system.
 It uses touch to maintain or improve both physical and emotional well-being.
-However, be careful and make sure to consult with your vet before attempting to massage your dog yourself.
+However, an owner should consult with a veterinarian before attempting to massage their dog themselves.

 History

 The history of canine massage dates back to ancient times.
 In India during the development of varmalogy, not only human but animal bodies were charted, resulting in what we refer to as trigger points.
 Julius Caesar travelled with a personal massotherapist.
 This masseuse also worked on Caesar's war dogs.
 The first known documentation of massage was in 2700 BC in China.
 Massage techniques continued to develop throughout history and are mentioned in the early writings of the Greeks, Romans, Egyptians, Turks, Persians, and Japanese.
 Early Egyptian hieroglyphics even depicted “animal healers” using massage techniques, and horse massage was practiced in ancient China and Rome.

 The most common form of massage used in the west is known as Swedish massage which was first developed by Per Henrik Ling.
 The practice of Swedish massage was first brought to the U.S. by Dr. Weir Mitchell in 1877.
 However, it was not until World War I and World War II that the benefits were truly recognized in that country.
 With the formation of the American Massage Therapy Association, state-by-state efforts were made to pass laws that licensed and, thereby, legitimized massage as a medical treatment.

 In terms of animal massage, although people had been performing some form of massage on animals throughout history, modern massage was used primarily for horses until the late 20th century.
 As long as horse racing has existed, equine massage has been an integral part of caring for the valuable animals.
 In the 1970s the U.S. Equestrian Team formalized their use of massage, no longer referring to it as a "rub down" but calling it therapy.
 Jack Meagher, who coined the term "sports massage" began working with racing and show horses, including the U.S. Three Day Event Team and the Olympic Team.
 Canine massage grew in popularity shortly after as the public began to recognize the benefits of equine massage.